Program updates are in progress, please refer to the 2016-2017 course catalog (PDF) for program information.

 This is a five-semester (one semester of prerequisites, four semesters of nursing coursework) program that includes a balance of general education and nursing courses that assist students in acquiring the knowledge and skills to function as beginning practitioners of nursing.

-The program is approved by the Wyoming State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The program is approved by the Wyoming State Board of Nursing and accredited by the Accrediting Commission for Education in Nursing (ACEN).
 Students receive classroom instruction and coordinated clinical experience in the nursing care of patients in health care settings under the supervision and guidance of the nursing faculty.
-Upon completion of the program, the graduate earns an Associate of Applied Science degree and is eligible to take the National Council Licensure Examination (NCLEX).
+Upon completion of the program, the graduate earns an Associate Degree in Nursing and is eligible to take the National Council Licensure Examination (NCLEX).
 In order to be registered nurse (RN), graduates must successfully pass the NCLEX-RN.

-The first level provides a foundation for progression in the field of nursing and prepares the student to either enter the second level of the nursing curriculum or take alternative course work that will provide a certificate and eligibility to write the qualifying examination for practical nurse licensure.
-Upon completion of the second level of nursing, the graduate earns an Associate of Applied Science degree and is eligible to write the qualifying examination for registered nurse licensure.
+The first year provides a foundation for progression in the field of nursing and prepares the student to either enter the second level of the nursing curriculum or take alternative course work that will provide a certificate and eligibility to take the NCLEX-PN.

 Applications to the program are available the semester prior to admission and are submitted according to the application.